chicio/chicio.github.io/_posts/2018-03-02-code-review-whats-it-is-and-why-it-is-important.md

 In fact Angelo gave me another technology advice during his review.
 He suggested to change some pieces of code with others that leverage the power of functional programming.
-This is really interesting because it is easy imagine how much knowledge you can absord from the experience of your code reviewer.
+This is really interesting because it is easy imagine how much knowledge you can absorb from the experience of your code reviewer.

 {% include blog-lazy-image.html description="functional update" width="1500" height="901" src="/assets/images/posts/03-functional-field.jpg" %}
 {% include blog-lazy-image.html description="functional update with new class" width="1500" height="901" src="/assets/images/posts/04-new-fields-class.jpg" %}